 The compelling horror, intrigue and violence of the Minotaur myth has provided inspiration to numerous writers and artists from antiquity to modern times, perhaps none more so than British artist Michael Ayrton.
 Between 1962 and his premature death in 1975, Ayrton created more than 90 paintings, drawings, prints and sculptures inspired by the myth of the Minotaur.
 This remarkable body of work was rooted in Ayrton’s careful study of classical sources, but also reflected the fruits of his own imagination and his attempts to understand the story from the Minotaur’s point of view.
 Rather than portray the Minotaur simply as a monster or as a symbol of brute strength and voracious appetites as many previous artists had done, Ayrton focused on the Minotaur’s psychological and emotional states, emphasizing the confusion, alienation and pain felt by the Minotaur as a result of being caught between the divine, human and animal worlds.

-The exhibition is one of several that have been organized by museums and galleries around Great Britain and the United States to celebrate the 100th anniversary of Ayrton’s birth.
-A new book about Ayrton’s life and artistic career featuring an essay by retired Hope College professor Jack Nyenhuis, one of the world authorities on Michael Ayrton, will also be available for viewing in the exhibition space.
-The museum is immensely grateful to Professor Emeritus Jack Nyenhuis whose scholarship on Michael Ayrton underpins the interpretive content of this exhibition and who, along with his wife Lee, lent or donated many of the artworks included in the display.
+The exhibition was one of several that were organized by museums and galleries around Great Britain and the United States to celebrate the 100th anniversary of Ayrton’s birth.
+A new book about Ayrton’s life and artistic career featuring an essay by retired Hope College professor Jack Nyenhuis, one of the world authorities on Michael Ayrton, was also available for viewing in the exhibition space.
+The museum is immensely grateful to Professor Emeritus Jack Nyenhuis whose scholarship on Michael Ayrton underpinned the interpretive content of the exhibition and who, along with his wife Lee, lent or donated many of the artworks included in the display.

 Top Image: crop from Minotaur Risen, Michael Ayrton (British, 1921-1975), 1971, Etching,

 Hope College Collection, purchased with funds donated by Mr. and Mrs.